Charles Gaines (writer)

-Charles Latham Gaines, Jr. (born January 6, 1942) is an American writer and outdoorsman, notable for numerous works in both the fiction and non-fiction genres.
+Charles Latham Gaines III (January 6, 1942 – July 21, 2026) was an American writer and outdoorsman, notable for numerous works in both the fiction and non-fiction genres.
 His writing most typically concerns the outdoors sports of fishing in general and fly fishing in particular, as well as upland bird hunting and mountaineering, often with an intellectual and philosophical bent, and an eye towards the various cultures and traditions surrounding different forms of fishing around the world.

-In addition to his outdoors writings, Gaines covered the "Golden Age" of professional bodybuilding and is the coauthor (with George Butler, who did the photography) of Pumping Iron: The Art and Sport of Bodybuilding (1974), considered the definitive journalistic work in that field, and credited for bringing greater awareness to a specialized subculture, as well as helping to launch the career of Arnold Schwarzenegger.
+In addition to his outdoors writings, Gaines covered the "Golden Age" of professional bodybuilding and is the co-author (with George Butler, who did the photography) of Pumping Iron: The Art and Sport of Bodybuilding (1974), considered the definitive journalistic work in that field, and credited with bringing greater awareness to a specialized subculture, as well as helping to launch the career of Arnold Schwarzenegger.
 Gaines also narrated and contributed to the documentary film of the same name.

-Gaines is active in the conservation movement and in particular the stewardship of the North American Atlantic Salmon fisheries.
-He has served on the board of directors of the Atlantic Salmon Federation.
+Gaines was active in the conservation movement and in particular the stewardship of the North American Atlantic Salmon fisheries.
+He served on the board of directors of the Atlantic Salmon Federation.

+He was also the co-creator of the sport of paintball, following a discussion about whether or not a person who lived primarily in a city could survive in the wilderness.

 Early life

-Gaines was born in Jacksonville, Florida on January 6, 1942, the son of Margaret (née Shook) and Charles Latham Gaines.
-At the age of ten, he and his family moved to Birmingham, Alabama.
+Gaines was born in Jacksonville, Florida, on January 6, 1942, the son of Margaret (née Shook) and Charles Latham Gaines Jr. At the age of ten, he and his family moved to Birmingham, Alabama.
 As a teenager, Gaines took up bodybuilding.
 He briefly attended Washington and Lee University but left school to travel around the country.
 He later received his BA from Birmingham-Southern College and his MFA in writing from the University of Iowa.
 In 1970, he moved to New Hampshire, where he taught creative writing at New England College.